Goguryeo: Strategy

 The military formation had the general and his staff with guards in the middle of the army.
 The archers were defended by axemen.
 In front of the general were the main infantry forces, and on the flanks were rows of heavy cavalry ready to counterattack in case of a flank attack by the enemy.
 In the very front and rear was the light cavalry, used for intelligence, pursuit, and for weakening the enemy's strike.
 Around the main troops were small groups of heavy cavalrymen and infantry.
 Each unit was prepared to defend the other by providing mutual support.

 Goguryeo implemented a strategy of active defense based on cities.
 Besides the walled cities and fortified camps, this active defense system used small units of light cavalry to continuously harass the enemy, de-blockade units and strong reserves, consisting of the best soldiers, to strike hard at the end.

 Goguryeo also employed military intelligence and special tactics as an important part of the strategy.
 Goguryeo was good at disinformation, such as sending only stone spearheads as tribute to the Chinese court when they were in the Iron Age.
 Goguryeo had developed its system of espionage.
 One of the most famous spies, Baekseok, mentioned in the Samguk yusa, was able to infiltrate the Hwarangs of Silla.

 Foreign relations

 The militaristic nature of Goguryeo frequently drew them into conflicts with the dynasties of China.
 In the times when they are not in war with China, Goguryeo occasionally sent tributes to some of the Chinese dynasties as a form of trade and nonaggression pact.
 Like Buyeo before it, Goguryeo alternately offered tribute to and raided China.
 These activities of exchange promoted cultural and religious flow from China into the Korean peninsula.
 Goguryeo has also received tribute from other Korean kingdoms and neighboring tribal states, and frequently mobilized Malgal people in their military.
-Baekje and Goguryeo maintained their regional rivalry throughout their history, although they eventually formed an alliance in their wars against Silla and Tang.
+Paekche and Goguryeo maintained their regional rivalry throughout their history, although they eventually formed an alliance in their wars against Silla and Tang.